Maximus220/faraway-cardgame/README.md

 ## 📜 About the Game

-This is a web-based adaptation of the card game **Faraway**, created by **Aaron Andrew Wilson and W. David MacKenzie**.
+This is a web-based adaptation of the card game **Faraway**, created by **Johannes Goupy and Corentin Lebrat**.
 You can find more details about the game [here](https://boardgamegeek.com/boardgame/385761/faraway) and the original card data was sourced from [this repository](https://github.com/saifahn/faraway-cards/tree/main).

 ## ⚙️ Project Setup